Akinori-Furuta/redox-test-kit/README.md

 Currently I suspend developing more tests.
-Due to there are many critical errors (they may be memory reference counting or locking, or waiting process issue in the Redox kernel).
+Due to there are many critical errors (they may be memory reference counting or locking, or waiting process issue in Redox OS kernel).

 ## Required packages